Dr. Richard Beil has a clear message for patients considering a plastic surgery procedure: Research the doctor performing the operation.

 Do you want an ophthalmologist performing your tummy tuck?
 An emergency room doctor doing a breast augmentation?
 A podiatrist doing a facial injection?

-That won’t happen at Center for Plastic & Reconstructive Surgery, where all four doctors are professionals certified by the American Board of Plastic Surgeons.
+That won’t happen at Ann Arbor Center for Plastic Surgery, where all four doctors are professionals certified by the American Board of Plastic Surgeons.
 The certification is a protective mechanism that ensures patients the surgeons are qualified and meet a rigorous set of standards that range from education to accreditation of their operating rooms.

 Looking at the cost of a plastic surgery is important, but it shouldn’t come at the expense of safety, Beil said.
 Patients should look for a track record of success.